 In addition to HTML and other markup, Templates will usually contain ExpressionEngine Tags.
 These Tags allow you to pull data from your channels (or from any other module, plugin, or add-on) and display it in a template.

 Templates are organized into Template Groups.
 A Template Group is analogous to a folder on your server.

-In ExpressionEngine, a URL will always contains the following structure, which allows a Template Group and a specific Template to be shown:
+In ExpressionEngine, a URL will always contain the following structure, which allows a Template Group and a specific Template to be shown:

-Read URL Structure fore an in-depth look at URLs.
+Read URL Structure for an in-depth look at URLs.

 - A Channel consists of “information”–your articles, comments, preferences, and other related “data.”